ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Alzara.md

 Sees the house being run down.
 Sees eight red envelopes on eight pedestals.
 In each envelope is a letter written by a different person.
 Says I will only find seven.
 Much like art hanging on the wall of the rooms, there is a letter missing.

 # Third Vision
-Sees a go in th e
+Sees a vision of a